HewlettPackard/dlcookbook-dlbs/singularity/common/README.md

 ## Scripts:

-build.sh - this is a convenience script to run a build with a Singularity recipe.
+*  build.sh - this is a convenience script to run a build with a Singularity recipe.
 You must have sudo for singularity or root to run it.
 	>  build.sh -r <recipe file> [-n <output image file>]

 If -n is not specified it will default to "image.img".

+*  common_env.sh - This script contains environment variables that will specify software versions for various libraries and other software such as
+Mellanox OFED and HPCX SDK.
+Whenever a version changes, update this file rather than change the Singularity recipes.
+The export statements contained in the file are used in multiple stages: 1) The setup section to copy in the prerequisite files (see below for the list of files that must be obtained before building images).
+The contents of the file are also appended to /.singularity.d/env/90environment.sh which will be sourced, and the variables added to the environment, every time the Singularity image is instantiated.

+The point of doing this is to remove version dependencies from the Singularity recipes themselves to the extent possible.

 ## Common Singularity recipe files